bensommers/oldwebsite/README.md

 # Ben Sommers Portfolio

-This is my test portfolio working w/ AWS and ReactJS
+This is my test portfolio, originally created in 2017 using a serverless platform on AWS and ReactJS; now many years later I am resurrecting it.

 ## Technologies Used

 Git and github
-SSH
-CentOS, Hyper-V running on local desktop to further linux adoption HTML
+HTML
 CSS